kiwi-sherbet/PRESTO/README.md

 ## Citing
 ```
 @inproceedings{seo2024presto,
-   title={PRESTO: Fast Motion Planning Using Diffusion Models Based on
+   title={{PRESTO}: Fast Motion Planning Using Diffusion Models Based on
       Key-Configuration Environment Representation},
    author={Seo, Mingyo and Cho, Yoonyoung and Sung, Yoonchang and Stone, Peter
       and Zhu, Yuke and Kim, Beomjoon},